ISU-MAVRIC/Old-MAVRIC-Systems/README.md

 Newer code is not backwards-compatible with previous generation rovers.
 For example, the base station software intended for use with Scarab is not compatible with Phoenix.

 ## Wiki Documentation
-Documentation about MAVRIC rovers, past and present, is recorded using the GitHub Wiki feature.
-Click the _Wiki_ tab on the MAVRIC-Systems web page to open the wiki, then use the links in the sidebar to navigate to various wiki pages.
+~~Documentation about MAVRIC rovers, past and present, is recorded using the GitHub Wiki feature.
+Click the _Wiki_ tab on the MAVRIC-Systems web page to open the wiki, then use the links in the sidebar to navigate to various wiki pages.~~ The most **recent** documentation can be found in the **YouTrack Knowledge Base**.
 Most information is up to date and the difference should be very noticeable, but if you are not able to tell the difference between current and outdated information, ask the current Systems Team Lead about it.
 Remember that this repository contains documentation for multiple rovers, so information that appears outdated may simply document a different rover than the one currently being developed.